Lionesses thanked for ‘inspiring millions’ as UK economy set for £185m boost

-Lionesses thanked for ‘inspiring millions’ as World Cup final set to give £185 million boost to UK economy
+Lionesses thanked for ‘inspiring millions’ as World Cup final set to give £185m boost to UK economy

-Supporters flocked to pubs and bars for the 11am kick-off, with the game tipped to give a £185 million boost to the UK economy
+‘You have done yourselves and this nation proud,’ Prince of Wales tells England’s beaten finalists

-Celebrities, royals and politicians have said the Lionesses have “inspired millions” and “paved the way for generations to come” despite their narrow World Cup final defeat.
+Celebrities, royals and politicians have said the Lionesses have “inspired millions” and “paved the way for generations to come” despite their narrow Fifa Women’s World Cup final defeat.

-Olga Carmona’s first-half strike was enough to see off Sarina Wiegman’s team with fans agonisingly watching on as England were unable to make a breakthrough in Sydney on Sunday.
+Olga Carmona’s first-half strike was enough to see off Sarina Wiegman’s team, who were unable to make a breakthrough at Sydney’s Stadium Australia on Sunday.

-Despite the 1-0 defeat, fans were quick to congratulate the team on the “fantastic” work they had done for the women’s game.
+Despite the 1-0 defeat, fans who had gone through the agonising spectacle were quick to congratulate the team on the “fantastic” work they had done for the women’s game.

-The Prince of Wales tweeted a personal message to the Lionesses after the match, saying their “spirt and drive have inspired so many people”.
+The Prince of Wales tweeted a personal message to the Lionesses after the match, saying their “spirit and drive have inspired so many people”.

 William faced criticism ahead of the game for electing not to attend the match in person, instead watching the final alongside the Princess of Wales and Prince George, Princess Charlotte and Prince Louis at home in Sandringham, Norfolk.